radvc/dragonpay-payment/README.md

 The ```pay``` method will generate the dragonpay url it will not redirect you to the dragonpay website.

+## Important Note

+As of now the dragonpay url is using the production environment (https://gw.dragonpay.ph/Pay.aspx), I am currently working on the test environment of the dragonpay because as of the moment dragonpay returns an invalid digest error when using test url.

 ## Contributing

 Bug reports and pull requests are welcome.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.